yegor256/xcop/README.md

 require 'xcop/rake_task'
 desc 'Run XCop on all XML/XSL files in all directories' Xcop::RakeTask.new(:xcop) do |task|
-  task.license = 'LICENSE.txt' # no license by default
   task.quiet = true # FALSE by default
   task.includes = ['**/*.xml', '**/*.xsl'] # xml|xsd|xhtml|xsl|html by default
   task.excludes = ['target/**/*'] # empty by default